2005 Atlantic hurricane season: Hurricane Katrina

-Hurricane Katrina imparted catastrophic damage in portions of Louisiana and Mississippi, with overall damage estimated at $173 billion; this makes Katrina the costliest natural disaster in U.S. history.
+Hurricane Katrina imparted catastrophic damage in portions of Louisiana and Mississippi.
+Total damage has been estimated at $125 billion, making Katrina the costliest hurricane in U.S. history, surpassing Andrew in 1992 and later tied by Harvey in 2017.
 Throughout the United States, Katrina killed 1,392 people, making it one of the deadliest hurricanes in the United States, and the deadliest American hurricane since 1928.
 The Federal Emergency Management Agency (FEMA) managed the aftermath of the hurricane, and faced criticism for its response time, lack of coordination with state agencies, supply shortages, and insufficient housing for federal workers.
 Tens of thousands of people lost their jobs following the hurricane.
 Residents across the New Orleans area suffered health effects, including rashes and respiratory problems, from polluted water and air following the hurricane.
 Katrina forced about 800,000 people to move temporarily, which was the greatest number of displaced people in the country since the Dust Bowl.
 The United States federal government spent $110.6 billion in relief, recovery and rebuilding efforts, including $16 billion toward rebuilding houses, which was the nation's largest ever housing recovery project.
 Within a year of the storm, most of the levees were largely repaired.
 Various countries and international agencies sent supplies or financial aid to assist in the hurricane response.